-In what follows, I summarize how my different research papers tie in together.
+I summarize below how my different research papers tie in together.
 My primary research interest is investment management.
-Investment management is inherently a question of asset pricing, and I therefore also conduct research in asset pricing.
+Investment management is inherently a question of asset pricing, and I, therefore, also conduct research in asset pricing.

-We first examined the behavior of the market, size, value, and momentum portfolios.
-These portfolios are referred to as risk factors by academics and are used to explain the differences in average returns across stocks.
-For example, stocks with value characteristics (e.g. high accounting value compared to its market value) have had higher returns on average over the past century.
+We first examined the behavior of the market, size, value, and momentum portfolios in the US stock market.
+Combinations of these portfolios are referred to as risk factors by academics and are used to explain the differences in average returns across stocks.
+For example, stocks with value characteristics (e.g., high accounting value compared to its market value) have had higher returns on average over the past century.
 A value factor, or more precisely a value-minus-growth factor, captures this source of performance.

 These portfolios, which involve long and short positions in stocks, are also the basic elements of strategies used by some hedge funds.
 For example, hedge funds such as AQR Capital Management follow, among other strategies, a combination of value and momentum.
 Risk factor investing is also common in mutual funds.
-Firms such as Dimensional Fund Advisors were early small cap investors and Warren Buffet is probably the best known value investor.
-More recently, the practice of combining risk factors, or more simply tilting a diversified portfolio towards stocks with certain attributes, has become known as smart beta investing.
+Firms such as Dimensional Fund Advisors were early small-cap investors, and Warren Buffet is probably the best-known value investor.
+More recently, the practice of combining risk factors, or more simply tilting a diversified portfolio towards stocks with specific attributes, has become known as smart beta investing.

 What is problematic is that the standard statistical measures of risk—volatility and correlation—do not allow for this possibility.
-Even worse, there were few flexible econometric methodology that could model both close-to-zero cross-correlations and extreme dependence.
+Even worse, when we conducted that research few flexible econometric methodologies could model both close-to-zero cross-correlations and extreme dependence.

-We then went beyond risk factors in the U.S. equity market and turned our attention to international equity markets.
-The structure of international financial markets has changed over the past few decades; barriers to international investment have fallen and financial markets have become more integrated.
+Then, we went beyond risk factors in the US equity market and turned our attention to international equity markets.
+The structure of international financial markets has changed over the past few decades; barriers to international investment have fallen, and financial markets have become more integrated.
 We show in Christoffersen, Errunza, Jacobs, and Langlois (2012) that measures of dependence between national equity markets have at the same time greatly increased.
-Higher correlations and higher occurrence of joint extreme events (e.g. crises) imply that the benefit for an investor of diversifying his portfolio internationally has decreased over time.
-For example, a U.S. investor allocating a part of his wealth in Germany and Japan would have improved his portfolio risk-return profile a lot in the 1980s.
+Higher correlations and higher occurrence of joint extreme events (e.g., crises) imply that the benefit for an investor of diversifying his portfolio across countries has decreased over time.
+For example, a US investor allocating a part of his wealth in Germany and Japan would have improved his portfolio risk-return profile a lot in the 1980s.
 Nowadays, these gains are lower.

-To model these patterns we generalize the econometric methodology of Christoffersen and Langlois (2013) in two different ways.
-First, we introduce a trend in long-run correlation.
-Correlations of short-term returns (i.e. weekly or monthly) depend on current market conditions, but in addition they hover around a long-run value that slowly increase over time, a feature robustly supported by the data.
-Second, we adopt an estimation methodology that allows us to estimate our model on a wide set of countries.
-It is this large set of countries that allows us to infer the time trend in average dependence measures.
+To model these patterns, we generalize the econometric methodology of Christoffersen and Langlois (2013) in two different ways.
+First, we introduce a trend in long-run correlations.
+Correlations of short-term returns (i.e., weekly or monthly) depend on current market conditions, but in addition, they fluctuate around a long-run value that slowly increases over time, a feature robustly supported by the data.
+Second, we adopt an estimation methodology that allows estimating our model on a broad set of countries.
+This large set of countries makes it possible to capture the time trend in average dependence measures.

-We show that correlations, but also dependence among extreme events, have increased between developed country equity markets (e.g. between the U.S. and U.K.), between emerging country equity markets (e.g. between Brazil and India), and between developed and emerging country equity markets (e.g. between Japan and Russia).
-While a large proportion of the benefits from diversifying across developed countries has disappeared, larger gains remain in diversifying across emerging markets.
-The intuition is that while crises may be more frequent in emerging markets, they are more country-specific.
+We show that correlations, but also dependence among extreme events, have increased between developed country equity markets (e.g., between the US and UK), between emerging country equity markets (e.g., between Brazil and India), and between developed and emerging country equity markets (e.g., between Japan and Russia).
+However, while many of the benefits from diversifying across developed countries have disappeared, larger gains remain in diversifying across emerging markets.
+The intuition is that while crises may be more frequent in emerging markets, they are more country-specific than in developed markets.

 To better illustrate how these diversification benefits in international equity markets have gone down, I developed a new measure of conditional diversification benefit.
 The objective was to find one measure that could summarize several risk measures (volatility, correlations, downside risk, tail risk, etc.) into one meaningful measure of portfolio diversification.

 We start with a well-known and widely used risk measure: the expected shortfall.
-In a nutshell, the expected shortfall is the average portfolio loss one can expect given that the loss on the portfolio is equal or larger than a pre-chosen level.
-If you determine that you are in trouble if you lose 5% or more on your portfolio, then the expected shortfall tells you how much you should expect to lose in such case (is it closer to 5% or to 20%?).
-We use this risk measure because it respects a set of nice mathematical properties a risk measure should have.
+In a nutshell, the expected shortfall is the average portfolio loss one can expect given that the loss on the portfolio is equal to or larger than a pre-chosen level.
+If you determine that you are in trouble if you lose 5% or more on your portfolio, then the expected shortfall tells you how much you should expect to lose in this scenario (is it closer to 5% or 20%?).
+We use this risk measure because it respects a set of nice mathematical properties that a risk measure should have.

 The Conditional Diversification Benefit measure, CDB, is the distance of our portfolio’s expected shortfall, ES, to its upper bound, max(ES), standardized by the distance between the two bounds: ( max(ES) – ES ) / ( max(ES) – min(ES) ).

-The conditional diversification benefit measure is extremely useful and has intuitive properties: it does not depend for example on the asset expected returns which are notoriously hard to measure and it varies between zero (no diversification benefits) and one (perfect diversification).
+The conditional diversification benefit measure is extremely useful and has intuitive properties: it does not depend on the asset expected returns, which are notoriously hard to measure, and it varies between zero (no diversification benefits) and one (perfect diversification).
 By measuring its value at different points in time, we can describe the evolution of diversification benefits obtained from a portfolio.